How can you help?

 In February 11th, 2017 she was invited as a keynote speaker at Dutch National Ballet’s Positioning Ballet conference in Amsterdam, and now works with the company in their efforts towards diversity.
 Pacific Northwest Ballet invited Ms.Howard to curate and facilitate a Townhall gathering entitled Beyond Ballet, a conversation investigating aesthetics, diversity, equity, and the efforts to redesign arts institutions.

 Ms. Howard as become a leader in the field of diversity and equity in the arts and a sought after subject matter expert in the development of strategies for organizational diversification.
-She has been called on by Dance USA, IABD, Dutch National Ballet, Pacific Northwest Ballet, San Fransico Ballet, Pennsylvania Ballet and Opera America others to speak, consult and council on the matter.
+She has been called on by Dance USA, IABD, Dutch National Ballet, Pacific Northwest Ballet, Seattle Opera San Francisco Ballet, Pennsylvania Ballet and The Royal Ballet, Opera America others to speak, consult and council on the matter.
 Her background as an African American professional ballet dancer, educator, journalism and advocate, married with her personal knowledge of the African American perspective, has made her voice invaluable to ballet and arts organizations who strive to create authentic sustainable change while maintaining what is “deemed” the standard of their form..